BASEBALL CARDS FROM THE 1950s

 Major league attendance figures rose sharply through the 1950s, reaching an all-time high of over 42 million fans in 1952.
 More fans meant a growing demand for associated memorabilia like cards.
 In response, Topps increased production runs substantially each year to meet demand.
 The 1954 Topps set had an unprecedented high of 382 cards, including multiple cards for star players.

-Read also: BEST WAY TO VALUE BASEBALL CARDS
+Read also: TOPPS 1989 BASEBALL CARDS SET

 The late 1950s saw the debut of innovative new baseball card designs.
 In 1957, Topps issued the first modern “traded” set where cards could be collected or swapped between fans.
 The 1958 Topps set featured the first “rookie cards” highlighting top minor league prospects.
 Iconic young stars like Hank Aaron and Willie Mays had their first card issues in these trailblazing designs.